 In general, there’s been a lot written about solunar theory and why the moon matters when it comes to the best fishing times, but we’ll sum up what you need to know to save you a few thousand hours reading.

 A new moon, when no or very little moon is visible, has long been a favoured time to fish, along with a full moon.
-Research and records show that fish activity and catches during these periods, and in particular the days leading up to the new or full moon, are excellent.
+Research and records show that fish activity and catches during these periods, and in particular the days leading up to the new or full moon, are excellent, making this time of the lunar cycle one of the best fishing times.

 On a daily basis, the gravitational pull of the moon impacts the earth’s ecosystem and oceans in such a way that animals and fish become more active when it’s in certain positions; chiefly overhead and underfoot.
 Think of the moon orbiting the earth and where you stand on the planet; when the moon’s orbit (and gravitational influence) takes it directly over where you’re fishing, the moon is overhead.
 The opposite position is underfoot.